 Thrive Content Builder also has a useful set of content elements.
-Like Beaver Builder, these elements are divided into two groups, simple and advanced.
-Options include buttons, icons, testimonials, and calls to action.
+Like Beaver Builder, these elements are divided into two groups — simple and advanced — and options include buttons, icons, testimonials, and calls to action.
 The advanced content elements allow you to add pricing tables, feature grids, lead generation tools, and countdown timers.
 Many of the Thrive Content Builder elements are available in multiple styles.

 Visual Composer Content Elements

-Visual Composer has over 40 content elements, ranging from simple text blocks and image carousels to modules that display charts and grids.
+Visual Composer has more than 40 content elements, ranging from simple text blocks and image carousels to modules that display charts and grids.
 This page builder also makes it easy to insert any of the widgets that are active on your site into your custom page designs.

 Modules and Elements Summary